Install the latest compatible version of an app on an earlier version of iOS or OS X

-Learn how you can download the latest compatible version of an app for use with earlier iOS or OS X versions.
+Learn how to install the latest compatible version of an app on an earlier version of iOS or OS X.

-Here's how you install an earlier version of an app:
+Here's what you need to download an earlier version of an app:

-- Open the App Store (with iOS 4.3.3 or later) or Mac App Store (with OS X Mountain Lion only).
+- Open the App Store or Mac App Store.

 - Go to the Purchased screen on your iOS device or the Purchases tab on your Mac.